iulian-cenusa/frontend-mentor-faq-accordion-card/README.md

 This project can be further improved in order to look like the images from the challenge.

 What should be done:
-- FAQ title doues not align to the left on large screens even if the content below is.
+- FAQ title does not align to the left on large screens even if the content below is.
-- Box illustration image is not align well to the oter image on large screens.
+- Box illustration image is not align well to the other image on large screens.
 - On mobile screen size there is a big gap between image on the top and the content below.